Buffet E13 clarinet

 In playing, the clarinet blows freely - and with a level of refinement

-throat A break.
-Whilst I would say that it lacks the power of the true
+over the throat A break.
+Whilst I would say that it lacks the power

-symphonic clarinets, it's still has great versatility - and mouthpiece
+of the true symphonic clarinets, it still has great versatility

 The action feels smooth and positive, even better after a bit of tweaking,